-The Hexagon Counts feature in Metroview provides a unique way to visualize activity data by aggregating trips into uniform hexagonal cells.
-This method differs from line-based visualizations by displaying the count of activities through each hexagon, regardless of the underlying mapped infrastructure.
-It is especially valuable for understanding usage patterns in areas with new infrastructure or limited OpenStreetMap (OSM) data.
+The Hexagon Counts feature in Metroview provides a way to visualize activity by aggregating trips into uniform hexagonal cells.
+Unlike line-based views, Hexagon Counts show where activity occurs spatially, regardless of the underlying mapped street or trail network.
+This can be especially useful in areas with new infrastructure or where OpenStreetMap (OSM) data may be incomplete.

 Using Hexagon Counts